joshua-ong/AmbulanceDeployment/README.md

 calling event id: 4 time: 691 value: 107
 Ambulance for event 1 has arrived at the hospital at time 1021
 ```
-Which is outputed to a .csv for analysis and graphing, and a gui_event dataframe for the GUI.
+Which is output to a .csv for analysis and graphing, and a gui_event dataframe for the GUI.

 <a name="Graphing"/>